tomadonna1/nlp-with-quarto-python/README.md

+# For normal viewers
+- Just download the repo and open the `final.pdf` for reading

 # Install requirements to run the `quarto` file
 - Correctly install pytorch and tensorflow
 - Then install transformer and Bertopic